 Perplexing findings from the hospital study compelled Dr. Myers to search broadly for management solutions, which led her to the field of cognitive neuroscience.
 As a result, she combined neuroscience and management theory to create Strategic Curiosity® -- a streamlined solution for multiple leadership challenges.
 Strategic Curiosity® is a customizable cognitive behavioral change program that increases mental agility, insight, critical thinking, interpersonal skills, and organizational learning.
 Even though Strategic Curiosity® emerged from her healthcare research, Dr. Myers found that these skills are essential for professional in all industries.

-Creative, rigorous, and results-oriented, Valerie L. Myers, Ph.D. is an accomplished Organizational Psychologist with over 20 years of academic and corporate achievements.
-Valerie’s vast expertise includes work with healthcare, finance, engineering, technology, manufacturing, arts, non-profit and academic organizations.
+Valerie L. Myers, Ph.D. is an accomplished Organizational Psychologist with over 20 years of academic and corporate achievements.
+Creative, rigorous, and results-oriented, Valerie’s vast expertise includes work with for-profit and non-profit leaders across industries (e.g., healthcare, finance, engineering, technology, manufacturing, arts, non-profit and academic organizations).
 Her consulting practice specializes in leadership development, diversity and inclusion, strategy, organizational learning and transformation, and employee engagement.
 Valerie, has cultivated thousands of emerging and established leaders through her work as a consultant and management professor at the University of Michigan.
-Valerie passionately works to help people elevate character, climate, competence, and leadership in organizations with the goal of serving the common good.
+She passionately works to help people elevate character, climate, competence, and leadership in organizations with the goal of serving the common good.

 Myers' other line of scholarly inquiry examines calling, the ultimate form of intrinsic motivation and engagement.
 Fully living one's calling has positive implications for psychological well-being, employee engagement, work quality and organizational performance.
 Intrigued and animated by the idea of calling since her corporate career, Myers has conducted research, developed assessments, created and facilitated seminars, spoken to religious and non-religious audiences, and presented her scholarly work on calling to national and international audiences.
 Myers published scholarly insights in her groundbreaking book, Conversations About Calling: Advancing Management Perspectives, (Routledge Press), which contributes to the field of Positive Organizational Scholarship by presenting a comprehensive, interdisciplinary analyses of this historic construct.
 Her book was endorsed by esteemed management scholars including Robert Quinn (University of Michigan), Andre Delbecq (Santa Clara), David Miller (Princeton), Scott Taylor (University of Birmingham, England) and Mike Pratt (Boston College).